MadManMcIvor/AleTrail/journals/Alex.md

+## 10/5/22
+* We decided on using PostgreSQL as our database as opposed to MongoDB
+* We worked as a team to get our docker compose file up and working for local development.
+* Started to create a data file so we can create the tables and some dummy data for the end points to grab when we dive into them

 ## 10/4/22
 * Reworked our APIs Doc as a team to reflect a re-scope MVP - we're just going to do breweries, beers, favorites, and users.
 Making reviews a stretch goal if we can get to it.
 * We each created our own issues to get us started and figure out our roles.
 I'm taking the React/frontend side of the project to start